junxit/us-congress-bills-110/bill.md

 # H.R.
 2750

-> To require the Secretary of the Treasury to mint coins in commemoration of the 50th anniversary of the establishment of the National Aeronautics and Space Administration and the Jet Propulsion Laboratory.
+> To require the Secretary of the Treasury to mint coins in commemoration of the 50th anniversary of the establishment of the National Aeronautics and Space Administration.

 ## § 1.
 Short title

-This Act may be cited as the “NASA and JPL 50th Anniversary Commemorative Coin Act”.
+This Act may be cited as the “NASA 50th Anniversary Commemorative Coin Act”.

 ## § 2.
 Findings

 The Congress finds as follows:

 - **(1)** The National Aeronautics and Space Administration began operation on October 1, 1958, with about 8,000 employees and an annual budget of $100,000,000.
-- **(2)** Over the next 50 years, the National Aeronautics and Space Administration and the Jet Propulsion Laboratory have been involved in many defining events which have shaped the course of human history and demonstrated to the world the character of the people of the United States.
+- **(2)** Over the next 50 years, the National Aeronautics and Space Administration has been involved in many defining events which have shaped the course of human history and demonstrated to the world the character of the people of the United States.
 - **(3)** Among the many firsts by the National Aeronautics and Space Administration are the following:
   - **(A)** On December 6, 1958, the United States launched Pioneer 3, the first United States satellite to ascend to an altitude of 63,580 miles.
   - **(B)** On March 3, 1959, the United States sent Pioneer 4 to the Moon, successfully making the first United States lunar flyby.